Classifying covering types in homotopy type theory: The Galois correspondence

 The map $C_G\to\B G$ is 1-connected because the fiber is $\tilde A$ which is 1-connected by \cref{n-cov-conn}.
 By \cite[Lemma 7.5.14]{hottbook}, it thus induces an equivalence $\gtrunc{C_G}\equivto\gtrunc{\B G}$, and thus $\pi_1(C_G)=\pi_1(\B G)=G$.
 We should have the fact that $\pi_1p_G=i$ similarly, by applying $\pi_1$ to the above square (which is not anymore a pullback but remains commutative). \end{proof}

 \begin{example} Consider the case $A\eqdef\S1$.
 The associated Galois fibration is

-and is an equivalence, because $\S1$ is a groupoïd.
+and is an equivalence, because $\S1$ is a groupoid.
 The subgroups of $\Z$ are of the form $i_n:\Z\to\Z$ with $i_n(k)=n\times k$ with $n>0$ or $i_0:0\to\Z$.
-And thus (connected) covering of the circle are obtained as pullbacks of the form
+And thus (connected) coverings of the circle are obtained as pullbacks of the form